mminniemee/CINESUGGEST--Movie-recommendation-system/README.md

 # CINESUGGEST--Movie-recommendation-system
-CineSuggest is an i movie recommendation system built using Streamlit, Python, and SQLite.
+CineSuggest is an movie recommendation system built using Streamlit, Python, and SQLite.
 It provides personalized movie suggestions based on user preferences, genres, and release years.

 Features